Is ricotta a cheese?

 Alternatively, and based on what you make, you can consider freezing the entire dish instead of only your homemade ricotta.

-Pour the milk into a pot over a medium-high heat
+- Pour the milk into a pot over a medium-high heat

-In the meanwhile, squeeze half lemon with a juicer and keep it aside
+- In the meanwhile, squeeze half lemon with a juicer and keep it aside

-Before the milk would boil, when it reaches around 90°, take it off the heat and add the lemon in the pot
+- Before the milk would boil, when it reaches around 90°, take it off the heat and add the lemon in the pot

-Mix for a few seconds and let it rest for 10 minutesDuring this time you will see the curd and whey separating with the help of the lemon
+- Mix for a few seconds and let it rest for 10 minutes

-Prepare a strainer over a bowl and line it with a cloth.
+- Prepare a strainer over a bowl and line it with a cloth.
 We used a regular kitchen towel

-When the curd is over, place the container with the strainer in the fridge for 2-3 hours until it solidifies
+- When the curd is over, place the container with the strainer in the fridge for 2-3 hours until it solidifies